danielrosehill/Agent-Task-Repo-Pattern-With-MCP/README.md

-# Remote Task Repository Pattern with MCP
+# AI Agent Task Repo Pattern - With MCP Definition

 This repository demonstrates a structured pattern for defining specific tasks for AI agents, whether deployed on remote servers or local environments.